Algram/blog/pages/2016-10-31-selfhosted-youtube-downloader-with-docker/index.md

 ## 3 Using it
 The appliation is super easy to get going.
 Everything runs with Node.js, so installing is a matter of one line.
-Since the GitHub-Repo also includes a `Dockerfile` you can even build your own image and host it wherever you want!
+Since the GitHub-Repo also includes the `Dockerfile` you can even build your own image and host it wherever you want!

 ```bash
 # Run the application locally